By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 How the architecture components interact with each other

-commandThe figure above explains quite clearly how the input of the user is passed into the system through Ui
+delete 1 i/ ski commandThe figure above explains quite clearly how the input of the user is passed into the system through Ui that calls

 then updated to give visual feedback to the User.
 The updating of the Ui is actually done through a combination

-of observable items, lists, and updating of the Ui with data passed through commandResult
+of observable items, lists, and updating of the Ui with data passed through commandResult.

 Head to Section 3.2, “UI component” to read more.